 - Apply diluted oils with a cotton swab or q-tip.
 You can also add oils to a lip balm base for easier application.
 Make sure you're using a clean cotton swab or q-tip to avoid further infection.

 - Consult your doctor.
 Ask your doctor or healthcare provider about using essential oils on your cold sores before you try it.
 They may have further suggestions or warnings for your particular case.

-Using essential oils to help treat herpes cold sores is a more natural way to ease symptoms and shorten recovery time.
-There are plenty of scientifically proven effective oils to choose from, but be sure to consult with your healthcare provider on the best treatment for you.
+Using an essential oil could help treat herpes cold sores in a more natural way, easing symptoms and shortening recovery time.
+There are plenty of scientifically proven virucidal oils available to choose from, but be sure to consult with your healthcare provider on the best treatment for you.